AparnaJoshi007/explained/content/2020-05-13-javascript-this.md

 ## The context of `this` can be changed

 Though we said that the value of `this` usually holds the value of the object which invokes the function, it can be changed in many scenarios.
-The common scenarios when the value of this changes are:
+The common scenarios when the value of these changes are:
 - Borrowing a method that uses `this`
 - Assign a method that uses `this`
 - Callback function using `this`.